-Changes in selected line items from the Company's balance sheets at May 5, 2018, as compared to February 3, 2018, were primarily due to the following:
+Changes in selected line items from the Company's balance sheets at August 4, 2018, as compared to February 3, 2018, were primarily due to the following:

-- cash and cash equivalents decreased primarily due to investments in property and equipment and dividend payments combined with a reduction of the Company's cash flows generated from operating activities; - marketable securities decreased due to the net change in their fair value in the first quarter of fiscal 2019; - trade and other receivables consist primarily of credit card sales from the last few days of the fiscal quarter, wholesale account receivables and government incentive program receivables.
-The increase is primarily due to higher seasonal sales resulting in higher credit card receivables at May 5, 2018 along with higher wholesale account receivables; - income taxes recoverable decreased due to amounts received from tax authorities during the first quarter of fiscal 2019; - the change in the net derivative position is attributable to the impact of mark-to-market adjustments on foreign exchange forwards contracts; - the increase in inventories is largely attributable to the normal build-up of merchandise for the spring and summer seasons; - the Company continues to closely manage its investment in property and equipment and intangible assets.
+- cash and cash equivalents increased primarily due to an increase of the Company's cash flows generated from operating activities, partially offset by investments in property and equipment and dividend payments; - marketable securities decreased due to the net change in their fair value in the year to date fiscal 2019; - trade and other receivables consist primarily of credit card sales from the last few days of the fiscal quarter, wholesale account receivables and government incentive program receivables.
+The increase is primarily due to higher wholesale account and government incentive program receivables; - · income taxes recoverable decreased due to amounts received from tax authorities during the year to date fiscal 2019; - the change in the net derivative position is attributable to the impact of mark-to-market adjustments on foreign exchange forward contracts; - inventories are slightly higher as a result of the normal build-up for the fall selling season; - the Company continues to closely manage its investment in property and equipment and intangible assets.
 The decrease reflects the reduction in the number of stores.
-For the first quarter of fiscal 2019, \$4.8 million was invested in property and equipment and intangible assets.
-Depreciation, amortization and net impairment losses of \$9.9 million were recognized in the first quarter of fiscal 2019; - deferred income taxes decreased largely due to taxable temporary timing differences arising on foreign exchange forwards contracts.
-Deferred income taxes arise primarily due to deductible temporary timing differences on property and equipment, intangible assets and pension liability; - trade and other payables were impacted mainly by the increase in inventory in the quarter and the timing of payments.
-The Company's trade and other payables consist largely of trade payables, personnel liabilities, payables relating to premises and sales tax liabilities; - deferred revenue decreased largely due to the timing of gift card redemptions and loyalty reward program incentives.
+For the year to date fiscal 2019, \$11.3 million was invested in property and equipment and intangible assets.
+Depreciation, amortization and net impairment losses of \$20.3 million were recognized in the year to date fiscal 2019; - deferred income taxes decreased largely due to taxable temporary timing differences arising on foreign exchange forward contracts.
+Deferred income taxes arise primarily due to deductible temporary timing differences on property and equipment, intangible assets and pension liability; - trade and other payables were impacted mainly by the increase in inventory in the quarter and the timing of payments related to sales taxes.
+The Company's trade and other payables consist largely of trade payables, personnel liabilities, payables relating to premises and sales tax liabilities; - deferred revenue decreased largely due to the timing of gift card redemptions.
 Deferred revenue consists of unredeemed gift cards, loyalty points and awards granted under customer loyalty award programs.
 Revenue is recognized when the gift cards, loyalty points and awards are redeemed.